Offshore Wind Energy in Brazil

 Meanwhile, there is a project pipeline of far more than 100 Gigawatts initiated.

 Most of the important international power producer have identified Brazil as a promising market for their green field portfolios.
 Companies like EDF, EDP, Engie, Equinor, Total, Shell and many other have made initial steps to enter the Brazilian offshore wind energy market.
+Johannes Dimas actively promotes the sustainable transformation of the energy sector and is partnering with national and international organizations.

-Globally Connected: World Forum Offshore Wind
+Globally Connected: World Forum Offshore Wind (WFO)

 Logo World Forum Offshore Wind (WFO)

-The WFO is a non-profit organization with offices in Hamburg, Tokyo, Taipei and New York.
-WFO’s international members represent the complete offshore wind value chain including utility companies, manufacturers, service firms as well as non-profit organizations.
+WFO’s international members represent the complete offshore wind value chain including utility companies, manufacturers, service firms, investors as well as non-profit organizations.

 IBAMA hearing in 2019